Prairie Butterflies

 Range

-The Ottoe skipper occurs in very isolated populations from southern Manitoba south to Michigan and Texas and west to Colorado.
-However, it’s possible it no longer exists in Canada, with the last recorded sighting in this country in 1986.
+Historically, the Ottoe skipper could be found from southern Manitoba south to Texas and west to Colorado.
+However, they now only occur in very isolated populations, with the last recorded sighting in Canada in 1986.

 In the United States, the Dakota skipper is found in isolated populations in North and South Dakota to western Minnesota.
 In Canada, these butterflies are only found in southern Manitoba and southeastern Saskatchewan.